pythonlearner1025/nanoDiffusion/README.md

 To train on text datasets, run ```python text.py --dataset tripadvisor```

-*Note that tripadvisor is the only text dataset supported rn*
+*NOTE: tripadvisor is the only text dataset supported rn*

 # diffusion models